HOW TO WASH AND CARE FOR YOUR NAPPIES

 The Nappy Lady Pregnancy, Baby & Parenting Group

-If your nappy has delaminated please consider creative ways in which to recycle the fabric.
+If your nappy has delaminated over time please consider creative ways in which to recycle the fabric.
 Our prints are made with longevity in mind so if you choose to make a scrunchie or necklace out of the fabric, it may appeal to people of all ages not just kids!

 We would love to see the fabric being put to good use or in creative projects.
 Please make sure to send us photos of all the amazing creative uses you find for it!